macsleep/odometer/docs/EEPROM.md

 ## Content

-You can take a look at the EEPROM content using the AVR ISP and avrdude:
+You can take a look at the EEPROM content using the AVR ISP and AVRDUDE:

 <pre>
 mini% make eeprom